 Live Update

-The Live Update feature in PMF provides a simple way to define and serve different configurations for each users of an application.
-It includes a component in the PMF Operations Console for defining the structure of the configuration as well as the values of the configuration.
+The Live Update feature in PMF provides a simple way to define and serve different configurations for each segment of users of an application.
+It includes a component in the PMF Operations Console for defining the structure of the configuration as well as the values of the configuration for each segment.
 Also provided is a client SDK (available for Android and iOS native and for Cordova applications) for consuming the configuration.

 Common Use Cases